 Where Is It: Dulce Nombre, on Hwy.
 3, about 3.5 km east of the Pan-American Highway, Alajuela.

-Go on a real safari tour where giraffes, zebras and tigers are all at a safe, arms reach.
-Here you will definitely have close encounters of all kinds while feeling as though you’re in Africa.
+Go on a real safari tour where giraffes, zebras, and tigers are all at a safe, arms reach.
+Definitely one of the best wildlife watching experiences.
+Here you will definitely have close encounters of all kinds while feeling as though you’re on an Africa Safari.
 Contact us for this unique and special animal adventure.

 Schedule: Daily 8am – 6pm